2023 Best Dental Support Services Bachelor's Degree Schools in the Southwest Region

 Top Southwest Region Schools for a Bachelor's in Dental Support Services

-Our analysis found The University of Texas Health Science Center at Houston to be the best school for dental support services students who want to pursue a bachelor’s degree in the Southwest Region .
-Located in the city of Houston, UTHealth is a public college with a medium-sized student population.
+Our 2023 rankings named The University of Texas Health Science Center at Houston the best school in the Southwest Region for dental support services students working on their bachelor’s degree.
+Located in the large city of Houston, UTHealth is a public school with a medium-sized student population.

 On average, dental support graduates from UTHealth take out $24,471 in student loans while working on their Bachelor's Degree.

-Out of the 9 schools in the Southwest Region that were part of this year’s ranking, University of Oklahoma - Health Sciences Center landed the # 2 spot on the list.
-UOHSC is a small public school located in the city of Oklahoma City.
+A rank of #2 on this year’s list means University of Oklahoma - Health Sciences Center is a great place for dental support services students working on their bachelor’s degree.
+UOHSC is a small public school located in the large city of Oklahoma City.

 On average, dental support graduates from UOHSC take out $25,718 in student loans while working on their Bachelor's Degree.